Basimba people: Burials

 Identification by totem has important ramifications in traditional ceremonies such as the Basimba burial ceremony.
 A person with a different totem cannot initiate the burial of the deceased.
 Only a person of the same totem, even when coming from a different tribe, can initiate the burial of the deceased.
-For example, a Muganda of the Ngo (Leopard) totem can initiate the burial of a Musimba of the Leopard totem and that is perfectly acceptable in Basimba tradition.
+For example, a Muganda of the Ngo (Leopard) totem among Clans of Baganda can initiate the burial of a Musimba of the Leopard totem, and that is perfectly acceptable in Basimba tradition.
 However, a Musimba of a different totem cannot perform the ritual functions required to initiate the burial of the deceased.

 If a person initiates the burial of a person of a different totem, he runs the risk of being asked to pay a fine to the family of the deceased.
 Such fines were traditionally paid with cattle or goats, but nowadays substantial amounts of money can be asked for.
 If they bury their dead family members, they will come back at some point to cleanse the stone of the burial.
-The Basimba tribe bury their dead facing West.

 Basimba clan groups

 The Basimba people consider themselves subjects of the Chishimba, the Basimba's single paramount Chief.
 They live in villages of 50 to 100 people and numbered 100,000 in 2016.
-There are eight Basimba (Big Lion) people.
+There are seven Basimba (Big Lion) people.
 Clan groups named after animals: